-Halal Certification has become more common for businesses and among one of the requested certifications internationally.
-Companies planning to export their product to Asia and Middle East will need to apply for halal certification if they wish to target the Muslim market.
+Halal Certification has become more common for businesses and is among the most requested certifications internationally.
+Companies planning to export their product to Asia and the Middle East will need to apply for halal certification if they wish to target the Muslim market.
 Based on research in the food industry, companies that have their products halal-certified will get 2-3 times the sales as the purchasing power is higher.

 The notion of halal in Islam comprises many key parts, the most important of which are food and beverages.
 According to Islam, the terms “halal” and “haram” are used to distinguish between those things that are allowed and those that are banned.
-To start the understanding concept, whether you are in the USA, Australia, the UK, or elsewhere, the halal certification includes an authorized institution in the relevant company to check to manufacture, storing, and delivery methods are all in compliance with Halal standards.
-The hygiene standards must conform with ISO and HACCP regulations, in addition to the halal criteria.
-Certification as Halal is a precondition for creating a product that is acceptably safe, dependable, and edible for religiously sensitive customers.
+To start the understanding concept, whether you are in the USA, Australia, the UK, or elsewhere, the halal certification includes an authorized institution in the relevant company to check that manufacturing, storing, and delivery methods are all in compliance with Halal standards.
+The hygiene standards must conform to ISO and HACCP regulations, in addition to the halal criteria.
+Certification as Halal is a precondition for creating a product that is acceptable as safe, dependable, and edible for religiously sensitive customers.

 Halal Certification Scope